cmu-phil/tetrad/README.md

 # Bug Reports

 Please submit issue requests for Tetrad using our [Issue Tracker](https://github.com/cmu-phil/tetrad/issues).
+We will try to the extent possible to resolve all issues before publishing new versions of Tetrad.